ssenmosip/mosip-temp-documentation/Getting-Started.md

 ***

 ### 8.1  Registration-Processor DMZ services deployment
-Registration Processor DMZ Services are setup externally from other setup and is not a part of Continuous Delivery Process.
+Registration Processor DMZ Services are setup externally(deployed in a separate VM).
 We are deploying DMZ services into another VM having docker installed.
 The steps to setup DMZ environment and services deployment:
 1. Need to set Up VM with RHEL 7.5
 2. Installing the Docker:
 sudo yum install docker
-3. Need to copy the Jenkins server public key(id_rsa.pub) inside this newly created VM's authorized_keys
+3. Need to copy the Jenkins server public key(id_rsa.pub) inside this newly created VM's authorized_keys(because through jenkins job, we will ssh into new VM and deploy)

 After installing Docker Start the Docker Service